lolloantonioli/experiment-2025-acsos-ship-clustered-comm/README.md

 Every experiment is performed 100 times, each time with a different seed.

-The simulation configuration can be found in the `src/main/resources/yaml/simulation.yml` file.
+The simulation configuration can be found and changed in the `src/main/resources/yaml/simulation.yml` file.

 ### AIS raw files data processing